Myers-Briggs INTRO (Part 2b)

 Easier decisions, the ones that feel good, are usually the result of our T & F sides being ‘on the same page’ (in agreement).

 • Thinking (T) – These are the analytical/ logic types – but does not indicate how smart one is.
-They tend to make decisions in a rational, impartial way, based on what they believe to be correct, using pre-defined logical axioms & rules of behavior, as well as Fairness (everyone treated equally).
+They tend to make decisions in a rational, impartial way, based on what they believe to be correct info, using pre-defined axioms & rules of behavior, as well as Fairness (everyone treated equally).

-T-types assess & analyze whether the info received makes sense & whether or not something works – such as the concept of gravity .
-Then decisions come from using cause/effect, if/then, true/false choices to reach validity.
+Ts assess & analyze whether the info received makes sense & whether or not something works – such as the concept of gravity.
+Then decisions come from using cause/effect, if/then, true/false choices to for validity.

-EXP: When we – research a product via Consumer Reports, buy the best one to meet our needs, whether or not we like it, do the ‘Right Thing’, form guidelines to follow for performing tasks ….
+EXP: Those who research a product via Consumer Reports, buy the best one to meet their needs, whether or not they like it, do the ‘Right Thing’, form guidelines to follow for performing tasks ….
 (Re.
 HATS ➡️ )

 — 💛 —